GurinderSingh018/my-repo/README.md

 Open your browser and go to http://localhost:3000

-Create, manage, and track your events
+Create, manage, and track your events easily.

  Documentation-